devosoft/Empirical/doc/library/prefab/prefab.rst

 To use this class:

 1. Find the icon you wish to use in the `FontAwesome library`_
-2. Pass "fa-" + *icon name* as a parameter to the constructor.
+2. Pass :code:`"fa-" + *icon name*` as a parameter to the constructor.
 3. Add the following CSS file to the head of your HTML document.

 .. code-block:: html

     <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css">

-Since this class inherits from web::Element, you can set styling and attributes with SetCSS and SetAttr respectively.
-You can also stream your FontAwesomeIcon into other web components with the << operator.
+Since this class inherits from web::Element, you can set styling and attributes with :code:`SetCSS()` and :code:`SetAttr()` respectively.
+You can also stream your FontAwesomeIcon into other web components with the :code:`<<` operator.

 Example:
 ********